Learning Nonlinear Functions Using Regularized Greedy Forest: Fully-Corrective Greedy Update and Structured Sparsity Regularization

 \section{Fully-Corrective Greedy Update and Structured Sparsity Regularization}

-As mentioned above, one disadvantage of gradient boosting is that in order to achieve good performance in practice, the shrinkage parameter $s$ often needs to be small, and Friedman himself argued for infinitesimal step size.
+As mentioned above, one disadvantage of gradient boosting is that according to Friedman, in order to achieve good performance in practice, the shrinkage parameter $s$ may need to be small, and he also argued for infinitesimal step size.
 This practical observation is supported by the theoretical analysis in \cite{ZhYu05} which showed that if we vary the shrinkage $s$ for each iteration $k$ as $s_k$, then for general loss functions with appropriate regularity conditions, the procedure converges as $k \to \infty$ if we choose the sequence $s_k$ such that $\sum_k s_k|\beta_k| = \infty$ and $\sum_k s_k^2 \beta_k^2 < \infty$.
 This condition is analogous to a related condition for the step size of gradient descent method which also requires the step-size to approach zero.
 Fully Corrective Greedy Algorithm is a modification of Gradient Boosting that can avoid the potential small step size problem.
 The procedure is described in Algorithm~\ref{alg:fully-corrective}.

-In gradient boosting of Algorithm~\ref{alg:gb} (or its variation with tree base learner of Algorithm~\ref{alg:gbdt}), the algorithm only does a partial corrective step that optimizes either the coefficient of the last basis function $\basis_k$ (or the last $J$ coefficients).
+In gradient boosting or its variation with tree base learner of Algorithm~\ref{alg:gbdt}, the algorithm only does a partial corrective step that optimizes either the coefficient of the last basis function $\basis_k$ (or the last $J$ coefficients).
 The main difference of the fully-corrective gradient boosting is the fully-corrective-step that optimizes all coefficients $\{\beta_j\}_{j=1}^k$ for basis functions $\{\basis_j\}_{j=1}^k$ obtained so far at each iteration $k$.
 It was noticed empirically that such fully-corrective step can significantly accelerate the convergence of boosting procedures \cite{WarmuthLiRa06}.
 This observation was theoretically justified in \cite{ShSrZh09} where the following rate of convergence was obtained under suitable conditions: there exists a constant $C_0$ such that

 where $C_0$ is a constant that depends on properties of $\cL(\cdot,\cdot)$ and the function class $\cH$, and

 In comparison, with only partial corrective optimization as in the original gradient boosting, no such convergence rate is possible.
 Therefore the fully-corrective step is not only intuitively sensible, but also important theoretically.
 The use of fully-corrective update (combined with regularization) automatically removes the need for using the undesirable small step $s$ needed in the traditional gradient boosting approach.